A Rising Undercurrent of Fear

 This narrative reflects a long-standing expectation in America: if a White man strikes a Black man, the Black man is expected to turn the other cheek.
 But if he dares to fight back with rage and vengeance, suddenly he is the threat, the one who must be jailed.
 Law enforcement often aligns with this narrative, functioning like modern-day plantation overseers.

-If any other group commits violence against us, we are told we must have started it, provoked it, or deserved it.
+If any other group commits violence against Blacks, we are told we must have started it, provoked it, or deserved it.
 People feel entitled to spit on us, call us names, and still expect our silence.
 They will pull us over for not having headlights on during the rain, even when the rain has stopped.
 If we do not comply, we will be punched in the face, handcuffed, and taken to jail.

 The unspoken rule is clear: we should be used to violence by now.
 And God forbid we ever respond to it.